Washington, D.C. represents a unique case in American health care and professional services in at least two different respects:

 The BACB standards for BCBA® certification include a requirement that you complete an advanced degree, either master’s or doctorate, in either education, psychology or applied behavior analysis that meets specific curriculum requirements.

-The degree and curriculum requirements can be most easily satisfied by attending a program that is listed in the Association for Behavior Analysis International (ABAI) accredited programs list.
-All such programs have been verified as including a BACB-approved course sequence.
+The degree and curriculum requirements can be satisfied by attending a program that includes the Verified Course Sequence (VCS), or one that is accredited by the Association for Behavior Analysis International (ABAI).
+All ABAI-accredited programs have been verified as including the VCS .

-It is possible to qualify to sit for the BCBA® Exam even if your degree program was not on the approved list, as long as it meets the Course Content Allocation requirements and the institution has been accredited by an accreditation body recognized by the Council for Higher Education Accreditation (CHEA).
+It is possible to qualify to sit for the BCBA® Exam even if your degree program does not include the VCS as long as it meets the Course Content Allocation requirements and the institution has been accredited by an accreditation body recognized by the Council for Higher Education Accreditation (CHEA).
 However, the course content will need to be reviewed and independently verified by the BACB prior to allowing you to take the BCBA® Examination.

 Although there are no degree programs available in Washington DC that have pre-approved as meeting BACB requirements, online master’s degree programs are increasingly becoming popular with ABA students.
 Entering an online master’s program avoids having to physically relocate for two or more years while earning your degree.
 Courses can be time-shifted to work around jobs or other commitments and most classwork can be completed with more flexibility than in conventional programs.